eat1000/ASA/README.md

 # ASA
 Ancestral Spectrum Analyzer (ASA) is a program for ancestry inference as well as analysis of population structure with population-specific SNPs.
 It comes with a utility, Population-Specific SNP Screener (PSNPS), which can be used for identifying and selecting population-specific SNPs in reference populations.

-## Credits
-Qingmin Kuang and Gang Shi developed the original version (v1.0.0) of the software [1].

-Gang Shi updated the software to v1.1.0 by rearranging options in ASA and PSNPS, adding allele columns in the file that defines population-specific SNPs, and providing the panels of population-specific SNPs used in [2].

 ## Dependencies
 + [EIGEN] (https://eigen.tuxfamily.org)
 + [Intel MKL] (https://software.intel.com/)